Release Notes

 -

-Dashboard view for analysis of KPI data, with slice and dice and drill-down to more detailed audit event or history entry information as necessary.
+Dashboard page for analysis of KPI data, with slice and dice to more detailed audit event or history entry information as necessary.

 -